alexeysp11/delivery-service-csharp/docs/processes/customer/makepayment.md

 ## Process description

-The [customer app](../../frontend/customerclient.md) allows users to make payments for their orders using different payment methods.
+- The [customer app](../../frontend/customerclient.md) allows users to make payments for their orders using different payment methods.
+- Responsible for payment of the order.
+- Called within the [makeorder](makeorder.ru.md) process.

 ### Step-by-step execution